thecomalley/tftldr/README.md

 - Color codes changes (green for creations, yellow for updates, red for deletions)
 - Summarizes what's actually changing without the fluff
 - Filters out noise from utility resources like random providers and null resources
+- Export to CSV for ITIL change tickets and documentation

 ## Installation 📦